Our Team

 Email

-Adam Gismondi, Ph.D., serves as Director of Impact at the Institute for Democracy & Higher Education (IDHE) at Tufts University's Tisch College of Civic Life.
-He supports IDHE’s founding director and leads partnerships for the office, communications, and theory-to-practice resources, and he is co-author on all of IDHE’s national research reports on college student voting and recommendations for practice.
-His research looks at democracy, digital platforms, and education, and his doctoral dissertation focused on how college student social media use impacts student civic learning and engagement.
+Adam Gismondi, Ph.D., serves as Director of the National Study of Learning, Voting, and Engagement ("N-solve" or NSLVE), the largest study of college student voting in the nation.
+Adam formerly served as Director of Impact at the Institute for Democracy & Higher Education (IDHE).
+Adam leads the NSLVE team, along with partnerships for the office, communications, and theory-to-practice resources, and has co-authored NSLVE's major national research reports on college student voting and recommendations for practice.
+His research includes work on democracy, digital platforms, and education, and his doctoral dissertation focused on how college student social media use impacts student civic learning and engagement.
 Adam also currently serves as an advisory board member for SXSWedu, civic media researcher for Civic Series, and recently finished two terms as president of the William & Mary Alumni Boston Chapter.
 Prior to working in a research capacity, Adam spent six years working as a student affairs administrator at both the University of Florida and Florida State University.
 He holds a B.A. in sociology from William & Mary, an M.Ed. in student personnel in higher education from the University of Florida, and a Ph.D. in higher education from Boston College.

 duy trinh